 If you tend to have very heavy menstrual bleeding or eat a vegetarian or vegan diet, it’s a good idea to have your Iron levels checked.
 Iron is needed to help carry and deliver fresh oxygen to all the tissues of your body, including your uterus.
 Considering that the uterine lining will be the site of connection between your body and your baby’s, ensuring good blood flow and oxygen and nutrient delivery is important.

-If iron supplements tend to hurt your stomach, try the easy-to-digest form called Ferrous Bisglycinate Chelate—there’s 27 mg of it inside The Essentials for Females and The Powers for Females.
+If iron supplements tend to hurt your stomach, try the easy-to-digest form called Ferrous Bisglycinate Chelate—there’s 27 mg of it inside The Prenatal Essentials for Females and The Power Prenatal for Females.

 4. Antioxidants can protect your eggs (and sperm!) from damage.